This blog may contain affiliate links. Read our disclosure policy for more info.

 Seaplane

 A Vancouver seaplane flight is always a super exciting experience and a unique way to see the city.
-You get bird’s eye views of the skyline, the ocean, and the mountains that surround the city.
-I also loved taking off and landing on the water, which is a pretty thrilling experience in itself!
+You get bird’s-eye views of the skyline, the ocean, and the mountains that surround the city.
+We also loved taking off and landing on the water, which is a pretty thrilling experience in itself!

 This 20-minute ride takes you over the city and the Olympic Village (which was used for the 2010 Winter Games).
 It caps off at 7 people, so it gives you a more personalized experience.
 Starting the day with such spectacular views was really invigorating and made me appreciate Vancouver even more!

 You’ll need to arrive at the Harbour Airport 30 minutes before your flight.
-Tours cost $168 CAD per adult and there are various morning departures per day starting from 8:30 am onward.
+Tours cost $168 CAD per adult and there are various morning departures per day starting from 10:30 am onward.
 They also have afternoon options if you prefer to go at a later time.
-But because this is one of the most budget-friendly options, flights tend to book up fast so we recommend booking well in advance.
+But because this is one of the most budget-friendly options, it does tend to be popular, so we recommend booking well in advance.

 There are also full-day experiences available, like this roundtrip scenic flight to Victoria.
 You’ll have 35 minutes each way, giving you over an hour total in the air.
 One of my favorite parts of the tour was passing over the Gulf Islands and Mount Baker on the way to Victoria.